An Implicit GNN Solver for Poisson-like problems: Methodology

 \subsection{Architecture}

-Figure \ref{sketch_architecture} gives a global view of \name{}, a Graph Neural Network model with three main components: an \textit{Encoder}, a \textit{Processor}, and a \textit{Decoder}.
+Figure \ref{sketch_architecture} gives a global view of \name{}\footnote{code will be available after acceptance}, a Graph Neural Network model with three main components: an \textit{Encoder}, a \textit{Processor}, and a \textit{Decoder}.
 The ``Encoder-Decoder" mechanism facilitates the connection between the physical space, where the solution lives, and the latent space, where the GNN layers are applied.
 The Processor is the core component of the model, responsible for propagating the information correctly within the graph.
-It is specifically designed with two key features: i) automatically controls the number of Message Passing steps required for convergence; ii) properly takes into account the boundary conditions by design.
+It is specifically designed with two key features: i) it automatically controls the number of Message Passing steps required for convergence; ii) it properly takes into account the boundary conditions by design. \\

-\textbf{Encoder} \quad The encoder $E_\theta$ maps an initial solution $U^0 \in \mathcal{U}$ to a $d-$dimensional latent state $H^0 \in \mathcal{H}$, $d > 1$.
-The provided initial solution must fulfill the Dirichlet boundary conditions.
-This trainable function projects the physical space $\mathcal{U}$ to a higher dimensional latent space $\mathcal{H}$ on which the GNN layers will be applied.

-\textbf{Processor} \quad The processor uses a specialized approach for each node type to ensure adherence to the boundary conditions.
-For \textit{Dirichlet} boundary nodes, the corresponding latent variable is kept constant, equal to the imposed value.
-To propagate the information, the processor constructs a GNN-based function $h_\theta$ that takes into account messages for both the \textit{Interior} and \textit{Neumann} nodes, effectively capturing the distinct stencils of the discretized Laplace operator.
+\textbf{Encoder} \quad The encoder $E_\theta$, designed as a multilayer perceptron (MLP), maps an initial solution $U^0 \in \mathcal{U}$ to a $d-$dimensional latent state $H^0 \in \mathcal{H}$, $d > 1$.
+The provided initial solution must fulfil the Dirichlet boundary conditions.
+This trainable function projects the physical space $\mathcal{U}$ to a higher dimensional latent space $\mathcal{H}$ on which the GNN layers will be applied. \\\\ \textbf{Processor} \quad The processor uses a specialized approach for each node type to ensure consistency with the boundary conditions.
+To propagate the information, the processor constructs a GNN-based function $h_\theta$ that updates both the \textit{Interior} and \textit{Neumann} nodes, effectively capturing the distinct stencils of the discretized Laplace operator.
+For \textit{Dirichlet} boundary nodes, the corresponding latent variable is kept constant, equal to the imposed value. \\\\ \textit{Interior nodes messages} \quad Two separate messages are computed for each node, corresponding to the outgoing and incoming links, using trainable MLPs $\Phi_{\rightarrow,\theta}^\texttt{I}$ and $\Phi_{\leftarrow,\theta}^\texttt{I}$ such that: